azmi-adan/my-app/README.md

 ## Navigation

-We have a simple navigation menu with two links: "Home" and "About".
+We have a simple navigation menu with threelinks: "Home" "About"  and contacts.
 We use the Link component from react-router-dom to create links that can be clicked to navigate to different routes.
 The to prop specifies the route path that the link should navigate to.